 When challenged with nutritional stress factors, stress reactions such as oxidative stress, leaky gut, inflammation and shifts in gut microflora will be triggered in the bird.
 This will not only reduce growth performance, but also feed efficiency and thus the cost-effectiveness of diets.
 Feed efficiency is reduced due to energy wasted on stress reactions instead of being used for productive purposes.

 Ideally the response to nutritional stress factors should consume as little energy as possible or stress reactions should be minimal for better and more consistent feed efficiency.
 This would be the case if animals would be inherently more resistant to nutritional stress factors or would be able to adapt to nutritional stressors more energy efficiently.

 Applying the concept of agility to the bird can help to further develop efficiency in poultry production.
 The gut and the immune system are particularly responsive to stressors, hence why the emphasis is on the gut when improving the animal’s adaptive response.
 Gut agility is a new term coined to describe the bird’s ability to adapt to nutritional stressors in a faster and more energy-efficient response than it normally would.

 What sets star performers apart from the rest?
 They are constantly looking for ways to improve their performance for competitive advantage.
 Their biggest competitor is their own performance from yesterday.
 They continuously measure and track their own performance and keep raising the bar in the high standards they set themselves to keep getting better at their game.

-Poultry producers are continuously having to find ways to improve the efficiency of production despite consumers somewhat hampering their game.
-Successful poultry producers are smart enough and their operations are agile to adapt to new challenges and changes in their business environment quickly.
+Poultry producers are continuously having to find ways to improve the efficiency of production.
+Operations from successful poultry producers are agile to adapt to new challenges and changes in their business environment quickly.